Double-Precision Matrix Multiplication Emulation via Ozaki-II Scheme with FP8 Quantization: Comparison with Previous Work

 Next, we construct performance models for the INT8-based Ozaki-II scheme and for the proposed FP8-based method based on their available implementations, and compare their predicted throughput.
 While a performance model is provided for the complex-valued Ozaki-II extension, the corresponding real-valued INT8-based Ozaki-II studies primarily report empirical results and do not present an explicit analytic performance model; we address this gap by developing such a model for real-valued general matrix--matrix multiplication (GEMM) emulation.

 Let $b$ denote the sustained memory bandwidth in bytes/s.
-Let $\mathrm{OPS}_{\mathrm{i8}}$ and $\mathrm{OPS}_{\mathrm{f8}}$ denote the sustained compute throughput in OP/s of INT8 matrix multiplication and FLOP/s of FP8 matrix multiplication using the BLAS (Basic Linear Algebra Subprograms) implementation, respectively.
-We treat $c$ as a platform-dependent, dimensionless correction parameter that summarizes FP64- and control-heavy overheads not captured by the GEMM and bandwidth terms (e.g., modular arithmetic, CRT reconstruction, scaling, and auxiliary kernels).
+Let $\mathrm{OPS}_{\mathrm{i8}}$ and $\mathrm{OPS}_{\mathrm{f8}}$ denote the sustained compute throughput in (FL)OP/s of INT8 and FP8 GEMM using the BLAS (Basic Linear Algebra Subprograms) implementation, respectively.
+We treat $c$ as a platform-dependent, dimensionless correction parameter that summarizes FP64- and control-heavy overheads not captured by the GEMM and bandwidth terms (e.g., modular arithmetic and CRT reconstruction).
 For example, $c$ is set on the order of the number of low-precision matrix multiplications, reflecting that many overhead components are invoked once per modulus.
-Moreover, on platforms with relatively low sustained FP64 throughput (e.g., RTX-class GPUs or a B300), FP64-heavy overhead becomes more prominent in the end-to-end runtime; this tendency is reflected by larger fitted values of $c$.
-For example, one may use $(\mathrm{number\ of\ matrix\ multiplications})\times b / (\mathrm{FP64\ throughput\ in\ FLOP/s})$ as a rough heuristic indicator when selecting an initial value of $c$.
-Following the modeling approach used for the complex-valued INT8-based Ozaki-II scheme, we derive the time model $T_{\mathrm{i8fast}}$ for DGEMM emulation based on the INT8-based Ozaki-II scheme in fast mode as follows:
+Following the modeling approach used for the complex-valued INT8-based Ozaki-II scheme, we derive the time model $T_{\mathrm{i8fast}}$ for the INT8-based Ozaki-II scheme in fast mode as follows:

 Similarly, we obtain the time model $T_{\mathrm{i8acc}}$ for accurate mode as follows:

 Following the algorithmic flow of the proposed FP8-based Ozaki-II scheme, we first derive the time model for accurate mode, denoted by $T_{\mathrm{f8acc}}$.
 The corresponding fast-mode model $T_{\mathrm{f8fast}}$ is obtained analogously by omitting the additional procedure; therefore, we present only the final expression. \begin{enumerate} \item We load the input matrices $A \in \mathbb{R}^{m \times k}$ and $B \in \mathbb{R}^{k \times n}$ once to compute $\mu'$ and $\nu'$ defined in~\eqref{def:mu'nu'} and to form the FP8\_E4M3 matrices $\bar{A} \in \mathbb{R}^{m \times k}$ and $\bar{B} \in \mathbb{R}^{k \times n}$.
 We then store the base-2 exponents of $\mu'$ and $\nu'$ as INT16 arrays, along with the FP8\_E4M3 matrices $\bar{A}$ and $\bar{B}$.